datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 </p>

-When creating your organization you will be asked to set a name.
+When creating your organization, you are asked to give it a name.
+You will also be able to upload your own logo as well.

-You can also upload your Organization / Company logo so we can customize your experience across Ambassador Cloud.

 Moreover, you can enable the automatic join, leveraging an [identity provider (IDP)](/docs/cloud/latest/organization/#identity-providers) such as GitHub or GitLab.
 Any user part of it will be able to join the Organization without being explicitly invited.